alex-neal/beer/index.md

 #### *Methodology*:

 This question requires a strategy for combining each beer style's average aroma and apperance rankings into a single composite score.
-A simple, but effective option is to use the average (or midpoint) of the two metrics.
+A simple, but effective option is to use the average (or equally, the midpoint) of the two metrics.
 This suggests the following process:

 1. Calculate the mean aroma and mean appearance score for every *style* of beer.
 2. Generate the composite score for each style by averaging the aroma and appearance means.